minetest/minetest/doc/android.md

     * `/storage/emulated/(varying folder name)/Android/data/net.minetest.minetest/` if stored on the SD card
 * [Learn more about Android directory](https://wiki.minetest.net/Accessing_Android_Data_Directory)

-## Useful settings
+## Useful Settings

-### gui_scaling
+### `gui_scaling`
-this is a user-specified scaling factor for the GUI in case main menu is too big or small on your device, try changing this value.
+This is a user-specified scaling factor for the GUI.
+If the main menu is too big or small on your device, try changing this value.

-### mapblock_limit
+### `mapblock_limit`
-Mobile device generally have less RAM than PC, this setting limit how many mapblock can keep in RAM
+Mobile devices generally have less RAM than PC, this setting limits how many mapblock can be kept in RAM.

-### fps_limit
+### `fps_limit`
-this setting limit max FPS (Frame per second).
-Default value is 60, which lowest Android device screen refresh rate commonly found, but if you're using an device have lower refresh rate, change this
+This setting limits maximum FPS (frames per second).
+The default value is `60`, which is the lowest commonly found Android refresh rate, but if you're using a device that has a lower refresh rate, change this.

 ## Requirements
 The minimal and recommended system requirements for Minetest are listed below.